 There is no treatment of rabies after the onset of clinical signs in horses.
 The vaccination of horses after a bite by rabid animals to your horse’s post-exposure vaccine.
 The pre-exposure vaccines may be done in rabies prone areas to prevent diseases.

 Influenza in horses is an acute respiratory disease, caused by Equine Influenza virus A serotype 1 and Equine Influenza Virus A Serotype 2 or Miami Strain.
 The disease is a short incubation period of several days and profound coughing.
 The diseases spread rapidly by aerosol droplets among groups of susceptible horses.

 The disease is manifested by elevated body temperature, coughing and a mucopurulent nasal discharge due to secondary bacterial infection.
 The incidence of the outbreak of influenza has increased due to the international movement of horses by air transportation.

 The vaccine should be done by the preventive measure.
-The vaccines are inactivated influenza vaccines containing subtype and two are used extensively as a single vaccine or as a variety of combined vaccines which includes tetanus, equine herpes virus, and viral encephalitis antigen.
-The treatment of equine influenza is antibiotics for prevention of secondary bacterial infections.
+The vaccines are inactivated influenza vaccines containing subtype and two are used extensively as a single vaccine or as a variety of combined vaccines which include tetanus, equine herpes virus, and viral encephalitis antigen.
+The treatment of equine influenza is antibiotics for the prevention of secondary bacterial infections.
 The supportive treatment will be provided by the experienced vet.